STAR-Center/SLAM-Hive/README.md

 slam-hive-algorithm    orb-slam3-ros-rgbd               28c13955a331   9 days ago      4.17GB
 slam-hive-algorithm    lio-sam                          99b1395a3b41   9 days ago      3.15GB
 ```
+If the image construction speed is very slow, it is recommended to find the Dockerfile in the corresponding folder and change the source list: `/etc/apt/sources.list`

 ## 3. Download datasets
 If there is not enough space on your computer, run the following command to download two datasets: `MH_01_easy.bag` (2.7G), `rgbd_dataset_freiburg2_desk.bag` (2.2 GB).